 What Does It Mean To Be Aromantic?

-“Aromantic” is a romantic orientation and spectrum that refers to someone who has little to no desire for romance.
-The opposite term would be alloromantic, a word that describes people who experience romantic attraction and desire romantic acts.
-While the alloromantic orientation might be what you’re used to seeing represented, there’s a growing representation for aromantic people.
+Aromantic is a romantic orientation and spectrum that refers to someone with little to no desire for romance.
+The opposite term would be alloromantic, which describes people who experience romantic attraction and desire romantic acts.
+While the alloromantic orientation might be what you’re used to seeing represented, there’s a growing representation of aromantic people.
 The aromantic spectrum encompasses multiple romantic identities, including demiromantic, cupioromantic, and grey-romantic.
-It also includes people of different sexual orientations, bisexual aromantic heterosexual aromantic or homosexual aromantic people, for example.
+It also includes people of different sexual orientations, for example, bisexual aromantic heterosexual aromantic or homosexual aromantic people.

-If you are on the aromantic spectrum, you may not desire romance at all, or you might experience very little romantic attraction.
+If you are on the aromantic spectrum, you may not desire romance or experience very little romantic attraction.
 Being on the aromantic spectrum does not mean that you cannot get close to people or that you don’t have extremely close relationships that are just as meaningful as anyone else’s.
-We have an abundance of interpersonal relationships in our lives, and those relationships are not always romantic.
-For example, familial relationships and friendships can be extremely important to us.
 If you are on the aromantic spectrum, you may be fully satisfied with a life full of loved ones and platonic relationships but have no consistent desire for romance.

 Is Aromantic The Same As Asexual?

-You may have heard the term “asexual” and wonder how or if it differs from the term “aromantic.”
-Asexual and aromantic are two very different terms, but they can coexist in some cases.
+You may have heard the term “asexual” and wonder how or if it differs from “aromantic.”
+Being aromantic is different from being asexual, but they can sometimes coexist.
 Asexuality refers to a spectrum that describes people who have little to no desire for sex.
 In contrast, aromanticism refers to a spectrum that describes people who have little or no desire for romance.
-Although sex can be a part of a romantic relationship, romance and sex are not the same things, and if someone desires one of those things, it doesn’t mean they desire the other.
-Think about it: Have you ever found someone, such as a celebrity or a cute guy that you came across on the beach, physically or sexually attractive without being romantically attracted to them or wanting a romantic relationship with them?
+Although sex can be a part of a romantic relationship, romance and sex are not the same things, and if someone desires one, it doesn’t mean they want the other.
+Think about it: Have you ever found someone, such as a celebrity or a cute guy you came across on the beach, physically or sexually attractive without being romantically attracted to them or wanting a romantic relationship with them?
 That is where sex and romance differ.
-Someone could be aromantic and desire sexual activity, making them aromantic and allosexual, or they may be both asexual and aromantic and desire neither.
+Someone could be aromantic and desire sexual activity, or they may be both asexual and aromantic and desire neither.
 If the latter is the case, this person might identify as both aromantic and asexual.
-Aromantic asexual people experience both little to no desire for sex and little to no desire for romance.
+Aromantic asexual people experience little to no desire for sex and little to no desire for romance.
 If someone is aromantic but not asexual, however, their sexuality will correspond with their sexual attraction.

 Sexual Orientation Vs. Romantic Orientation

-Although someone who is on the aromantic spectrum experiences limited romantic attraction or no romantic attraction, they can experience other forms of attraction, including sexual attraction, aesthetic attraction or attraction to one’s appearance, and emotional attraction.
+Although someone on the aromantic spectrum experiences limited or no romantic attraction, they can experience other forms of attraction, including sexual attraction, aesthetic attraction, attraction to one’s appearance, and emotional attraction.

-Just as sex and romance are different, sexual orientation and romantic orientation are two different things.
+Just as sex and romance are different, sexual and romantic orientations are different.
 For example, you may have met someone who is asexual but identifies as panromantic and asexual.
-This would mean that they are romantically attracted to people regardless of gender identity, but they have little to no desire for sex.
-Similarly, an aromantic person might identify as bisexual aromantic, heterosexual aromantic, biromantic, panromantic, or homoromantic.
-If someone identifies themselves using the term “aromantic heterosexual,” it means that they experience little to no romantic attraction but are sexually attracted to people of the opposite gender, whereas if someone identifies as “aromantic bisexual,” it means that they experience little to no romantic attraction but can be sexually attracted to people of any gender.
+This would mean they are romantically attracted to people regardless of gender identity but have little to no desire for sex.
+Similarly, an aromantic person might identify as bisexual aromantic, heterosexual aromantic, biromantic heterosexual, panromantic, or homoromantic.
+If someone identifies themselves using the term “aromantic heterosexual,” they experience little to no romantic attraction but are sexually attracted to people of the opposite gender.
+In contrast, if someone identifies as “aromantic bisexual,” they experience little to no romantic attraction but can be sexually attracted to people of any gender.

-Romantic and sexual orientations such as aromantic asexual, homosexual aromantic, aromantic bisexual aromantic heterosexual, can all be used to describe a person’s desires as they pertain to romance and sex.
+Romantic and sexual orientations, such as aromantic asexual, homosexual aromantic, aromantic bisexual aromantic heterosexual, can all describe a person’s desires as they pertain to romance and sex.
 Being able to identify in a way that feels adequately descriptive of your experience is your right.
-Additionally, having the verbiage to explain your romantic or sexual attraction is useful when meeting potential partners and explaining how you feel and what you want from a relationship.
+Additionally, having the vocabulary to explain your romantic or sexual attraction is helpful when meeting potential partners and describing how you feel and what you want from a relationship.

 What Does The Aromantic Flag Look Like?

 The aromantic flag consists of five horizontal stripes of two shades of green (one darker and one lighter), white, grey, and black.
-Originally, the aromantic flag included an orange stripe in place of the current white and grey stripe.
-It was changed due to similarities and respect for the Jamaica flag, as well as the desire to better represent the aromantic community.
-The black and grey stripes represent the sexuality spectrum that exists for aromantic identities, whereas the white stripe represents platonic relationships, and the green stripes represent the aromantic spectrum.
+Initially, the aromantic flag included an orange stripe instead of the current white and grey stripe.
+It was changed due to similarities and respect for the Jamaica flag and the desire to represent the aromantic community better.
+The black and grey stripes represent the sexuality spectrum for aromantic identities, whereas the white stripe represents platonic relationships, and the green stripes represent the aromantic spectrum.
 The aromantic flag is inclusive of the entirety of the aromantic spectrum regardless of a person’s sexual orientation.